Ikumi Yoshimatsu

-Ikumi started the Global Student Diplomacy Network in 2015 to connect elementary and middle school classrooms from various countries with each other by skype for cultural exchange.
-The first exchange featured special guest Peter Yarrow of Peter Paul and Mary and the governor of Saga Prefecture, Yasushi Furukawa."
+Ikumi started the Global Student Diplomacy Network in 2015 to connect elementary and middle school classrooms from various countries with each other by Skype for cultural exchange.
+The first exchange featured special guest Peter Yarrow of Peter, Paul and Mary and the governor of Saga Prefecture, Yasushi Furukawa."

 She obtained a degree in education and international education at the University of the Sacred Heart in Tokyo, Japan.

-Ikumi is both an actress and stunt double for Tao Okamoto in three episodes of the HBO series Westworld" She is also acting in Michael Bay's Netflix movie 6 Underground" Ikumi has been cast to star in, and is currectly filming the international action thriller, 10 episodes action series Lightstinger" Ikumi starred as the lead actress in Nico Santucci's movie Sarogeto starring alongside Winsor Harmon and Eric Roberts.
+Ikumi is both an actress and stunt double for Tao Okamoto in three episodes of the HBO series Westworld.
+She is also acting in Michael Bay's Netflix movie 6 Underground.
+Ikumi has been cast to star in, and is currently filming the 10 episode of, international action thriller series, LightStinger.
+Ikumi starred as the lead actress in Nico Santucci's movie Sarogeto, starring alongside Winsor Harmon and Eric Roberts.